ismahahmed/Diabetes-ML-Predictive-Analysis/README.md

   - `diabetes.csv`: Dataset containing the project data

 - **figures**
-  - `confusion_matrix_modelname.png`: Confusion matrix plot, each model has a plot saved in thius folder.
+  - `confusion_matrix_modelname.png`: Confusion matrix plot, each model has a plot saved in this folder.
   - `matrix_correlation.png`: Correlation matrix plot of data features + outcome variable
   - `outcome_correlation.png`: Correlation plot showing the relationship between the Outcome variable and features
   - `decision_tree.png`: Visualization of the decision tree model